Re sharing my China series to remember the country as ‘the unfathomable Orient’.

 A major disadvantage of conducted tours is time packaging and as I said earlier China towns require prolonged stays to know more about their antiquity.
 Suzhou belongs to this category.

-This is a water town straddling the Yangtze River Delta, mid-way between Shanghai and Suzhou, was our next stop for a lunch break before proceeding to Hangzhou.
+Zhouzhuang: Next water town on our itinerary straddles the Yangtze River Delta, mid-way between Shanghai and Suzhou.
+It was our lunch break before proceeding to Hangzhou.
 The blatant commercialization with gated entrance, ticket booths and accompanying amenities takes away the aquatic feel of this Qing and Ming dynastic throwback.

 Busloads of tourists, locals and visitors, pour in at regular intervals to relax or appear bored at the contrived natural settings disbursed for a 100 RMB ticket.
 Avoiding the frenzied sellers we walk along the waterfront, mesmeric picture postcard scenery of loopy willows and bobbing boats and daily life rituals.